grunwaldlab/Microbe-ID/README.md

 Microbe-ID
 ===============

-Microbe-ID is a toolbox with two modules allowing
+Microbe-ID is a web-based toolbox for identifcation and genotyping of organisms.

-1. identificaiton of species using sequences and
-2. identificaiton of genotypes using moecular markers against custom referecne databases.

-This web-based toolbox can readily be customized for any taxonomic group or species.
-This site provides all code and applications necessary for implementation.

 ## Components

-Microbe-ID is contains two main applicaitons: **Sequence-ID** and **Genotype-ID**.
+Microbe-ID contains two main applicaitons: **Sequence-ID** and **Genotype-ID**.

 **Sequence-ID** allows identification of species by blasting a query sequence for any locus of interest against a custom reference sequence database using BLAST.